TheCuteOwl/Dualhook-Watchlist/README.md

 Your contributions will help us maintain an up-to-date record of potential security threats.

+## How to find them easily

+1. Go on github and search for "Discord Stealer", "Nitro Generator", "Token Generator" and search for the most recent one
+2. Then look in the code for any dualhook

 ## Join the Dualhook Detectives

 Join us in our efforts to safeguard online spaces and raise awareness about the risks posed by dualhooks.
 Together, we can contribute to a safer and more secure online environment for all users.